gustl-arg/participate-now/README-FAQ.md

 # Fermat Frequently Asked Questions!

-We have compiled the most frequently asked questions we were asked about Fermat.
+We have compiled the most frequently asked questions about Fermat.

 ## What is Fermat?

 Fermat is p2p Financial Application Framework.
-It as two main components:
+It has two main components:

 * A p2p network for interconnecting devices between each other.
-* A framework for devoloping and running decentralized financial applications.
+* A framework for developing and running decentralized financial applications.

-It's main goal is to decentralize the full stack up to the user interface.
+Its main goal is to decentralize the full stack up to the user interface.

 ## What is the difference between Fermat and Counterparty?

 * Counterparty is a protocol that adds some nice functionality on top of bitcoin implemented as a p2p network of nodes running this extended functionality.
-It also has a client software and an ecosystem of applications built on top of this infraestructure.
+It also has a client software and an ecosystem of applications built on top of this infrastructure.

-* Fermat p2p network doesn't have any financial functionality at all.
-I neither extends bitcoins functionality in any way.
-Its purpose is just to interconect devices to exchange any kind of meta-data.
+* Fermat p2p network does not have any financial functionality at all.
+It does not extend bitcoins functionality in any way either.
+Its purpose is just to interconnect devices to exchange any kind of meta-data.

-* Fermat Framework doesn't have any financial functionality either.
+* Fermat Framework does not have any financial functionality either.
 Its purpose is to host _Decentralized Financial Applications_ built with plug-ins.
 The framework provides access to any crypto network to allow apps to transport value, and to the Fermat network to transport meta-data.

 * The Fermat Framework hosts a stack of _Platforms_ on top of it.
 Each platform adds layer after layer of functionality to the whole system.